YaswanthManoharan/IOT-Based-Water-Management-System/README.md

 making a report on it and also alerting the conserved person if the usage exceeds a limit.
 The usage of many components can be minimised if one implements  the same idea with ML based technique such as using only a camera module to detect and analyze both water wastage (water dropping from the tap) and activity of people and alert them if it meets the usage constraints.

+Highlights : We have also created a Webpage to monitor the Volume of water Consumed Periodically using Socket in VSCode.